pacosalces/physunits/README.md

 | pressure | mPa, Pa, kPa, MPa, atm, psi, Torr, mBar, Bar |
 | rel concentration | ppm, ppb |

+If you want a unit to be supported, feel free to open an issue.

 ## Contact and support
 Please report, fork, test, contribute, or create an issue directly on the project's [repository](https://github.com/pacosalces/physunits).